UKCloud/documentation/articles/vmware/vmw-ref-network-time-server.md

 ---
-title: Network Time Protocol server access | UKCloud Ltd
+title: Network Time Protocol server access
 description: This guide shows you how to configure access to the Network Time Protocol (NTP) server within vCloud Director
 services: vmware
 author: Sue Highmoor